Breeze/breeze.js.samples/node/ngDocCode/README.md

 ### Running with Karma

-Once the karma server is running.
+Once the Karma server is running.

 * Open a browser and navigate to `http://localhost:9876/debug.html`.
 * Open the browser's Developer Tools (F12).